laminlabs/lamindb/docs/organize.md

 ## Versioned collections of artifacts

 If you want to group artifacts by metadata and version the entire set, use {class}`~lamindb.Collection`.
+If you already know lakehouse tables (Iceberg, Delta Lake, DuckLake), this is the analogous concept: many files as one dataset, with a shared schema, ACID appends, and time travel.
+See {doc}`/architecture`.

 <img width="160" alt="image" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/QR0KuktVEnVL08K90000.png"/>